 What is Google Index Status and Why Does It Matter?

 Google works in a similar manner.
 Every hour of every day, Google is clicking on links to see where they go.
 They start on major websites like Wikipedia, the New York Times and their spiders go through the entire website and click on links that take them to other websites, where they repeat the process and go onto more and more until they reach presumably every website that has a link to other websites.
 As the spiders crawl over the web, they send information back to Google about what the website is about by looking at various keywords on the site.
-That information is then stored in Google’s index.
+Google’s index stores this information.
 When people search Google, the Google algorithm will rank the best results from its index in the order of 1 – infinity.

 Therefore, in order to have websites rank within Google, the first step is to make sure your site is within the Google index.
 No matter the work you do to make sure the the site is on the right content management system or has the right keywords in place, if you don’t have those pages within the index, they will not show up in Google search results.

 - You can get a number of links to your website, where eventually the Google spider will come to your website and crawl it and add it to their index.
-The problem with this methodology is if certain pages aren’t linked to the main page, Google may not crawl them or index them.
+The problem with this methodology is that Google may not crawl or index pages not linked to the main page.

 - You can provide Google with a site map and ask them to crawl the site and submit it their index.
-This is accomplished in Google webmaster tools and is the preferred way to get websites into the index.
-Further as the website is updated, the sitemap is updated and tells Google there is a change that needs to be indexed again.
+You can accomplish this with Google webmaster tools and it is the preferred way to get websites into the index.
+When you update your website, it will update the sitemap and tell Google to index the change.

 For example, we helped launch a site on 4/25.
-The site is based on the WordPress CMS, which is very search engine friendly and the yoast plugin which allows us to generate and send a site map to Google.
+The site uses WordPress CMS, which is very search engine friendly, and the yoast plugin through which we generate and send a site map to Google.
 On 4/26, we added the site map from the WordPress to Google via Webmaster tools and requested Google to recrawl and reindex the site as we had made a major site change.
 The previous version of the site only had 2 pages indexed, once we requested Google to crawl the site we increased the amount of indexed pages to 741.